 IS THE FELLOWSHIP RIGHT FOR ME?

-The Artist in Business Leadership Fellowship is designed for artists with five or more years of experience marketing their art at Native art markets and galleries, and who have wholesale experience.
+The Artist in Business Leadership Fellowship is designed for emerging and established artists.
 Artists interested in applying for a fellowship should:

 BE COMMITTED TO PURSUING ART as a way to build a business and support themselves and their families.

 HAVE A STRONG VISION and articulated plan for implementing effective market strategies over the one-year fellowship period.